tuebachdinh/Final-Project-DSD-2025/pwdb-master-reference/README.md

 Charlton P.H. *et al.* [**Modelling arterial pulse waves in healthy ageing: a database for in silico evaluation of haemodynamics and pulse wave indices**](https://peterhcharlton.github.io/pwdb/pwdb_article.html), [Under Review]

 Please see the [README](https://github.com/peterhcharlton/pwdb/tree/master/pwdb_v1.0) for this version for further details.

+# NOTE: To use this tool and generate the same images as in the article.
+RENAME THE data folder into pwdb_1.
+Change the path to the dataset.
+For more detail look into github link above